DikeAnalyst/Globox/README.md

   - Confidence Interval = (p̂A - p̂B) ± Zc * √ ( p̂A*(1 - p̂A)/nA + p̂B*(1 - p̂B)/nB )
   - Lower Bound = (p̂A - p̂B) - Margin of Error
   - Upper Bound = (p̂A - p̂B) + Margin of Error

+ #### Analysis of Average user purchase
+- The 2-tailed T-test was adopted here to determine if there was statistically significant difference between the mean purchases by users in each group
+- The two sample t-test with unequal variance is also called the Welchs test.
+- Parameters used in this test included the group mean purchases, standard deviation, the degree of freedom.
+-